Strood: Early Modern

-Strood was owned by the Rochester monastery from the 18th year of Edward III's reign until the Dissolution of the Monasteries under Henry VIII, after which time as part of the Hundred of Sharnel (Shamwell) which included Cobham, it was passed to George Brooke, Lord Cobham.
+Strood was owned by the Rochester Monastery from the 18th year of Edward III's reign until the Dissolution of the Monasteries under Henry VIII, after which time as part of the Hundred of Sharnel (Shamwell) which included Cobham, it was passed to George Brooke, Lord Cobham.
 His grandson Henry Brooke lost his estates to James I in 1603 through a false charge of treason, although he escaped with his life.
 The Temple Manor thereafter was granted to Sir Robert Cecil, the Earl of Salisbury (son of William, Lord Burleigh), who later became Lord Treasurer of England under Queen Elizabeth, and married Elizabeth, sister of Henry, Lord Cobham.

-In 1554 Thomas Wyatt of Allington on hearing that the queen intended to marry a Catholic gathered an army with the intention of marching on London.
+In 1554 Thomas Wyatt of Allington on hearing that Mary I intended to marry a Catholic gathered an army with the intention of marching on London.
 He took Rochester Castle and the bridge.
-According to Marsh there was to have been a battle at Strood, but the Queen's men deserted.
+According to Marsh there was to have been a battle at Strood, but the Queen's men, stationed on Strood Hill, deserted.
 However, Coulson records that Wyatt defeated the Duke of Norfolk and seized six cannon.
 Wyatt then marched on Cooling Castle.
 The rebellion fizzled out, and Wyatt was executed, along with the captain of the deserters.

-The parish accounts begin in 1555.
-Following the accession and marriage of Queen Mary (known as "Bloody" Mary) the country reconverted to Roman Catholicism and a considerable sum was spent re-converting the church.
+The parish accounts begin on 12 August 1555.
+Following the accession and marriage of Queen Mary (known as "Bloody" Mary) the country reconverted to Roman Catholicism and a considerable sum was spent re-converting Strood Church.
 However just nine years later in 1565 a further five-year period of refurbishment was required to convert the church back to Protestant usage following the accession of Queen Elizabeth I. The parish registers start from this date.
 Possibly mindful of the changes, the churchwardens waited until 1574 before going to St. Dunstan's Fair in Rochester to sell "a cross and other relics of Roman superstition, formerly used in Strood Church".

 In the 1672 the parishes of St. Margaret's, Rochester and St Nicholas, Strood jointly applied to the Court of Chancery for a ruling which was decided in their favour to extend the area over which Watts charities could operate.
 The parish of Strood utilised some of the money to provide a workhouse for the poor.
 Above the door was set a stone slab which is now displayed in the Guildhall Museum, Rochester.
 The text is reproduced alongside.

-In 1769, under authority of the 1768 Paving Act, a tollgate was erected at The Angel Inn on North Street in Strood, to pay for improvements to the parish.
+In 1769, under authority of the Paving, Etc., of London Act 1768, a tollgate was erected at The Angel Inn on North Street in Strood, to pay for improvements to the parish.
 Hasted, in his study of Kent (1778–99), said Strood's inhabitants were chiefly seafaring or fishermen, and engaged in dredging oysters.